YINI-lang/YINI-spec/README.md

 YINI is a human-friendly configuration file format — designed as an alternative to INI — blending its simplicity with the structural clarity of modern data formats.

+> YINI aims to hit the sweet spot between human-friendly simplicity and reliable structure — without the noise of JSON or the quirks of YAML.

 **Purpose:**
 - Make configuration files easy to **read**, **write**, and **understand**.
 - Maintain **minimal syntax** without sacrificing **nesting**, **typing**, or **clarity**.